-False prophets will try and spiritually mug you in the Name of Jesus.
+There is a rise of rebellious and false prophets.
+In fact, false prophets will try and spiritually mug you in the name of Jesus.
+More on this in a minute.
 After the ascension of Christ, he gave five gifts to equip saints for the work of ministry.
 We call these the five-fold ascension gifts.
 These gifts are apostles, prophets, evangelists, pastors, and teachers (Ephesians 4:10).

 These gifts are “set in the church” to equip Disciples of Christ for victory (1 Corinthians 12:28).
 Notice these gifts are directly connected to a church.
 A church is not two or three people praying together over at the coffee shop.
 That’s a prayer meeting.
 A church is not a church until the spiritual government is set in place.
 This is something believers have to come to grips with.
 The spiritual government is built around someone that is called by Christ into one of these five-fold ascension gift offices not just someone that loves Jesus (1 Corinthians 1:1).
 Scripture says,